borzunov/remoteink/README.md

 Error messages can be displayed during daemon starting and controlling (don't forget to use `sudo` during these operations).
 Some connection errors can be displayed in the client-side.

 Also, at the time of the daemon is running it uses *syslog* to log information and error messages.
-You can check the log file to find out a reason of occured errors, for example:
+You can check the log file to find out a reason of occurred errors, for example:

 <pre>
 $ grep remoteinkd /var/log/syslog | tail